Chaos erupts at Manhattan's Union Square during livestreamer Kai Cenat's giveaway

 - Related: Who is Kai Cenat?

-NYPD Chief of Department Jeffrey Maddrey said the post quickly went viral, which set the stage for the chaos that followed at around 3 p.m.
+NYPD Chief of Department Jeffrey Maddrey said the post quickly went viral, which set the stage for the chaos that followed.
 Authorities estimated some 2,000 people showed up for the meet-and-greet and giveaway, which was to involve video game consoles.

 "Soon the park and the surrounding streets were overrun with people.
 They were disrupting both vehicular and pedestrian traffic.
 The NYPD responded by calling a mobilization in response to the large crowd.
 As the crowd grew, so did our mobilization.
 The crowd was swarmed when the influencer finally arrived at the park.
 Individuals in the park began to commit acts of violence towards the police and the public," Maddrey said.